+Lastly, the problems of intelligence and madness, that is, what are they are and how they relate to temperament, was not effectively addressed by Jung or Myers.
+The bottom line of the difference between the theories comes in describing the "aspects" of personality.
 Myers–Briggs Type Indicator - Wikipedia.
 A chart with descriptions of each Myers–Briggs personality type and the four dichotomies central to the theory The Myers–Briggs Type Indicator (MBTI) is an introspective self-report questionnaire designed to indicate psychological preferences in how people perceive the world and make decisions.
 The MBTI was constructed by Katharine Cook Briggs and her daughter Isabel Briggs Myers.

 History Katharine Cook Briggs began her research into personality in 1917.
 Upon meeting her future son-in-law, she observed marked differences between his personality and that of other family members.
 After the English translation of Jung's book Psychological Types was published in 1923 (first published in German in 1921), she recognized that Jung's theory was similar to, but went far beyond, her own.:22 Briggs's four types were later identified as corresponding to the Is, EPs, ETJs and EFJs.

 5 Activities That Will Motivate Your Children to Excel in Life.
 Getting kids motivated to do the things that will help them become successful adults is not an easy job for parents.